WITR-Radio/music-logger/README.md

 Required environment variables:
 ```
+BROADCAST_ENABLE - true or false, if broadcasting services should be enabled
+ELASTICSEARCH_URL - The URL to hosted elasticsearch (Default setup should give you http://localhost:9200)
 POSTGRES_URL - The jdbc URL (e.g. jdbc:postgresql://localhost:5432/logger)
 POSTGRES_USER - The database username
 POSTGRES_PASS - The database password